Elizabeth Meeshim Hogsten

 Master's of Divinity - Fuller Theological Seminary (Sept 2022)

-Studied theology, the Bible, biblical languages, approaches to ministry, and pastoral counseling.
+I studied theology, the Bible, approaches to ministry, and pastoral counseling at an interdenominational seminary in Southern California.

 Ministry Experience (12+ years)

-Have led worship, led teams, facilitated small groups, engaged in healing ministries, preached internationally and locally, and ministered in over 9 countries.
+I have led worship, headed up teams, facilitated small groups, engaged in healing ministries, preached internationally and locally, and ministered in over 9 countries.
+Much of this experience has been in South Korea and Los Angeles, CA.